-In Europe, our commercial launch and growth of the market has been slower than expected due to the resurgence of COVID throughout Europe and political unrest in eastern Europe resulting in product revenue, net, of \$0.5 million during the three months ended March 31, 2022.
-We began commercialization in Europe in September 2021, and as such recorded product revenue, net of nil during the three months ended March 31, 2021.
+In Europe, our commercial launch and growth of the market has been slower than expected due to the resurgence of COVID-19 earlier in the year throughout Europe and political unrest in eastern Europe resulting in product revenue, net, of \$0.7 million during the three months ended June 30, 2022.
+We began commercialization in Europe in September 2021, and as such recorded product revenue, net of nil during the three months ended June 30, 2021.

-VASCEPA is currently available by prescription in Canada, Lebanon and the United Arab Emirates through collaborations with third-party companies.
-For the three months ended March 31, 2022 we did not record any product revenue, net, to our collaboration partners compared to \$0.5 million during the three months ended March 31, 2021.
+For the three months ended June 30, 2022 we recorded \$2.3 million of product revenue, net, to our collaboration partners compared to \$0.1 million during the three months ended June 30, 2021.

-Despite the generic competition in the U.S., including a third generic entrant in January 2022, we remain confident that the patient need for VASCEPA is high.
-We continue to believe that our promotion and medical education efforts drive growth in the market and provide greater financial results for the us compared to the financial results if we halted these activities, however, we continue to monitor and assess these efforts in a dynamic environment, including the impact of factors outside of our control.
+Despite the generic competition in the U.S., including a third generic entrant in January 2022, we remain confident that the global patient need for VASCEPA is high.
+In July 2022, the UK's NICE announced final guidance for reimbursement for VAZKEPA and use across the NHS in England and Wales.
+We expect to launch commercial operations in the UK in October 2022, along with up to 5 additional countries throughout Europe in the second half of 2022, while also receiving up to 8 reimbursement decisions in 2022.
 As a result of the continued uncertainty of the global impact of COVID-19, the impact of generic competition in the U.S. and challenges for most drugs seeking market access in Europe, we are not providing revenue guidance at this time.
-We will consider resuming revenue guidance when there is greater clarity on the impact of these items.

 Licensing and royalty revenue.
-Licensing and royalty revenue during the three months ended March 31, 2022 and 2021 was \$0.6 million and \$0.8 million, respectively, a decrease of \$0.1 million, or 18%.
+Licensing and royalty revenue during the three months ended June 30, 2022 and 2021 was \$0.6 million and \$0.7 million, respectively, a decrease of \$0.1 million, or 10%.
 Licensing and royalty revenue relates to the recognition of amounts received in connection with the following VASCEPA licensing agreements: